xaaha/hulak/README.md

 Actions make it easier to retrieve values from other files.

-### Retrieving secrets with `.Key`
+### `.Key`

-Grab the key's value from the defined environemnt files in the project's root.
+`.variable` defines a variable thats present in one of the env file.
+It grabs the key's value from the defined environemnt files in the project's root and replaces during runtime.
 Key is case sensitive.
-So, `.key` and `.Key` are two different values.
+So, `.key` and `.Key` are two different variables.

 ```bash
 # example directory structure